How ETS Protects the Integrity of the GRE® revised General Test*

 1. Using the Highest Standards to Create and Deliver Test Content

-Security was an intrinsic element that was carefully incorporated into the development of the GRE revised General Test, which launched in August 2011.
+Security was an intrinsic element that was carefully incorporated into the development of the GRE revised General Test.
 Beyond the already extensive security measures in place, test security has been greatly enhanced through the combination of the content, types of questions, design and delivery.
 The GRE revised General Test contains several new question types and new task directions, and ETS creates a significant number of new test questions each year, all of which are to ensure that test questions are fresh and to reduce the risk of memorization and cheating.
 And, in order to minimize the risk of using previously administered test content to which students may have access online, the GRE revised General Test utilizes a sophisticated proprietary content rotation and delivery design to reduce the possibility of any predictability that could influence a score.
 In addition, ETS employs staff to search the Internet for GRE® test content.
 Watch our video, How ETS Develops Test Questions (Flash).

 2. Establishing Secure Test Centers